dianavfreitas/GI-6/README.md

   I added a score tracker where you can clearly see by how many points you ar winning/loose/tied.

   I also inlcuded a reset button in case you get tired of seeing by how much you're loosing, you can rest the game and re-start it!

+  I hope I get a 4 because I think I deserve it, as you can see I added a transition wheen you click "Let's Start", I added a reset button and I added a Score tracker.